 We believe all residents should participate in some form of scholarly activity during residency.
 However, we do not require that all residents participate in original research.
-All PGY1's complete a required two-week scholarship rotation.
+All residents are trained in and complete a quality improvement project during the course of their residencies.
 In addition all residents acquire skills in critical appraisal of the literature through participation in Journal Club and preparation of Educational Prescriptions for presentation to their colleagues and faculty members.
-Residents who wish to complete an ambitious research project during residency can participate in our Research Option.
-The Research Option is separate and distinct from the ABIM Research Pathway.
+Residents interested in pursuing research and scholarship projects during residency are encouraged to do so, and elective time can be used for those activities.
+Residents who wish to complete an ambitious research project during residency can participate in our Research Option, which results in graduation after 3 years with Distinction in Research; the Research Option is separate and distinct from the ABIM Research Pathway (an accelerated residency and fellowship combined track with a separate application process described here).

 The Research Option

 The Research Option provides an opportunity for interested residents to receive their residency diploma with distinction in research.
-The resident should begin planning a research project during their PGY1 Scholarship Rotation and should have a proposal ready for review by the departmental committee no later than the beginning of the PGY2 year.
+The resident should begin planning a research project during their PGY1 year and should have a proposal ready for review by the departmental committee no later than the beginning of the PGY2 year.
 If the project is approved, the resident may use four weeks of elective time in the PGY2 year and up to eight weeks of elective time in the PGY3 year for focused work on their project.
-Completion of the research option requires:
+Alternatively, the resident can use ambulatory sessions within the block model to protect time to perform mentored research.

 - Presentation of the completed project at a noon conference in the spring of the PGY3 year.
 The presentation will be attended and critiqued by a panel of faculty experts.